beaconny-net/interface-research-lab/beacon-correctional-facility-proposal.md

 Repair Cafe is an established movement that empowers communities with the ability to repair "objects of everyday life such as electrical and mechanical devices, computers, bicycles, clothing, and other items." [[4](https://en.wikipedia.org/wiki/Repair_Caf%C3%A9)]

 A Repair Cafe was started in Beacon in 2016 [[5](http://www.repaircafehv.org/beacon)] and was active for several years, but is now dormant.
-Our plan will create a perpetual Repair Cafe that is able to leverage, and be leveraged by, the <a href="#e-waste-recycling-and-recovery-hub">E-Waste Recycling and Recovery Hub</a> and <a href="#materials-and-tool-depot">Materials and Tool Depot</a>.
+Our plan will create a perpetual Repair Cafe that is able to leverage, and be leveraged by, the <a href="#electronics-recycling-and-recovery-hub">Electronics Recycling and Recovery Hub</a> and <a href="#materials-and-tool-depot">Materials and Tool Depot</a>.

-### E-Waste Recycling and Recovery Hub
+### Electronics Recycling and Recovery Hub

-We will serve as a community hub for the disposal of E-waste such as computer equipment, consumer electronics, and household appliances.
+We will serve as a community hub for the disposal of electronics such as computer equipment, consumer electronics, and household appliances.
 These materials will follow one of three tracks:

 1. The object will be restored to a working condition in collaboration with the <a href="#repair-cafe">Repair Cafe</a> and made available again to the community, either directly via the <a href="#materials-and-tool-depot">Materials and Tool Depot</a> or through integration into one of our other functions
 2. The object will be salvaged for parts that will be cataloged and submitted into the <a href="#materials-and-tool-depot">Materials and Tool Depot</a> inventory, with any remaining, unusable materials sent for waste collection